Skip to Main Content

 Black Student Union (BSU) Walkout of 1969, Digital Display - In February of 1969 OSU's head football coach Dee Andros told Fred Milton, a black athlete, to shave his facial hair.
 Milton’s refusal sparked a local controversy and led to the BSU walkout.

 Fred Milton Papers - The Fred Milton Papers cover a wide range of topics related to the life of Fred Milton.
-Fred Milton was an up-and-coming football star at Oregon State University (OSU) in the 1960s.
-He later left OSU and professional athletics, and led a long career in public service.
+Fred Milton was an up-and-coming Oregon State University (OSU) football star in the 1960s.
+He later left OSU and professional athletics and led a long career in public service.
 Topics addressed in this collection include the "Beard Incident" at OSU, where he clashed with his football coach over facial hair rules, the 1969 Black Student Union Walkout, his athletic career, his public service career, and his family.
 The bulk of the material consists of newspaper clippings and scrapbooks.
 The entire collection is digital and fully available upon patron request or for use in the SCARC reading room.

 The Scab Sheet is a student newspaper published during 1969-1970 in relation to the 1969 Black Student Union Walkout.
 For more information and a link to the digitized collection, see the "The Scab Sheet: An Underground Newspaper Exposing OSU’s Dark Past" blog post.
 Also, The Scab Sheet is a part of the Underground Newspapers collection.